GetMyle/docs/_docs/overview/what-is-mylet.md

 order: 1
 ---

-Mylet is a custom user app that can be run in context of user's MYLE account in smart-phone and in browser and also perform some lightweight server code.
+A mylet is a web app that is hosted somewhere in Internet and exposes HTTP end-points that MYLE back-end understands.
+There are two end-points supported:

+ 1. UI - required - is called to display mylet UI in a smart-phone or in a browser
+ 2. Hook - optional - is called when there is a new record associated with the mylet; the association is done by mylet key-phrases

+Mylet developers register such apps in MYLE using [mylet development portal](/dev-portal/the-portal).

-You can think of a mylet as of a tool that transforms user's data into desired output.
-Users install mylets through MYLE market.
+You can think of a mylet as of an app that transforms user's data into desired output.
+Users install mylets through [MYLE market](https://cloud.getmyle.com/market).